Nettas/f5-agility-labs-xc/docs/class5/module2/lab2.rst

 Lab 2 - Scale vK8s Deployment
 -----------------------------

-F5 Distributed Cloud App Stack is a SaaS-based offering to deploy, secure, and operate a fleet of applications across the distributed infrastructure in multi-cloud or edge.
-It can scale to a large number of clusters and locations with centralized orchestration, observability, and operations to reduce the complexity of managing a fleet of distributed clusters.

 In this lab, we will learn the following:

 •  Review the Virtual K8s Cluster Dashboard